Accumulator Bets Explained, Advantages and Disadvantages

 - Advantages of six fold bet

-- advantages of multiple accumulator?
+- advantages and disadvantages of Accumulator

 - advantage of using multiple betting